chsiva/git_basics/readme.md

            - not login for more than 90 days  [ site admin >webhooks > user email > unsuspend
            - contractor converted to FTE ( name might contain xt) [ update saml nameID unter under siteadmin/<user-id> ]

-    4. unable to clone or  403 unauthorized access
+    4. unable to clone or  403 unauthorized access or repo access
         - see network credentials stored on windows/Mac
         - clone repo and pass token using httpsurl
+        - repo access is controlled via ad groups and user should be member of it
+        - Even user is member already but group is not synched with repo or proper permisisons were not setup not synched adgroup with repo >

 # git ( initialing git repo and adding or creating files inside git repo